theh2oweb/HTB-Web-WriteUps/Weather App/Weather App.md

 <img src="https://raw.githubusercontent.com/hacefresko/HTB-Web-WriteUps/main/Weather%20App/images/challenge.png" width="600px">

-First thing to do is download the files and run a docker container with the challenge, in order to test everything easily and be able to mess with the source code so we can check with console.log() everything we try.
+First thing to do is download the files and run a docker container with the challenge, in order to test everything easily and be able to mess around with the source code so we can check with console.log() everything we try.
 Once we get it running, we can access the challenge at 127.0.0.1:1337

 <img src="https://raw.githubusercontent.com/hacefresko/HTB-Web-WriteUps/main/Weather%20App/images/mainPage.png" width="600px">